-Indefinite-lived intangible assets, comprised of our purchased trade name InfoGenesisTM as of March 31,2017 and 2016 are tested for impairment upon identification of impairment indicators, at least annually.
+Indefinite-lived intangible assets, comprised of our purchased trade name InfoGenesisTM as of March 31, 2018 and 2017 are tested for impairment upon identification of impairment indicators or at least annually.
 An impairment loss is recognized if the carrying amount is greater than fair value.
-The InfoGenesisTM indefinite-lived purchased trade name impairment testing resulted in a fair value exceeding the carrying amount for the years ending March 31, 2017, 2016 and 2015.
+The InfoGenesisTM indefinite-lived purchased trade name impairment testing resulted in a fair value exceeding the carrying amount for the years ending March 31, 2018, 2017 and 2016.